-- The properties identified by the Heritage Places Study 2021 be included in the Schedule of Heritage Places within the new planning scheme. - The current planning scheme strategic plan vision that the "Region will have well managed and valued heritage assets" is supported by a heritage overlay code in the new planning scheme.
+- The non-residential properties identified by the Heritage Places Study 2021 be included in the Schedule of Heritage Places within the new planning scheme. - The current planning scheme strategic plan vision that the "Region will have well managed and valued heritage assets" is supported by a heritage overlay code in the new planning scheme. - The Character Residential zone be expanded as required to ensure the conservation of historic houses.

-■ The new planning scheme be drafted in a manner consistent with the above desired outcomes and policy positions.
+The new planning scheme be drafted in a manner consistent with the above desired outcomes and policy positions.